-My other grandparents, Evelyn and Tom O’Leary, decided to come up from Oklahoma this year, and are staying in their RV in my parents’ driveway.
-The way my mom has already been complaining about Grandma, they haven’t been keeping to it as much as she would like.
-“If she says, “Bless your heart” one more time!” my mother had threatened during our phone call this morning.
+My other grandparents, Evelyn and Tom Pritchard, had decided to come up from Oklahoma this year, and were staying in their RV in my parents’ driveway.
+The way my mom had complained about Grandma, they hadn’t been keeping to it as much as she would have liked.

 Poor wittle floofywoogins wit his stumpy wittle legs.

 I looked closer.
 There, far behind the rest of the dogs, just barely visible over the top of the snow, was a pair of eyes, a forehead covered in caramel-colored fur, and two tall ears, the tips of which were white.
 It was my parents’ corgi, Corgnelius.
 He looked like a little snow plow trailing after the others.
 Poor floofywoogins indeed.
 Then again, judging by the gleam in his beady little eyes, he was having the time of his life.